 Moving the University of Technology from the city centre to a more spacious area in the outskirts of the city or, for example, to Tampere was already discussed in the 1910s.
 Various plans were made for moving to northern Helsinki to districts that were at the time largely undeveloped, including Meilahti and Haaga.
 As the city grew in the early 1940s, areas even further from the centre, such as Lauttasaari and Puotinharju, were discussed.
 However, in 1945 an architectural competition was held to expand the operations of the University in Hietalahti.

 The Teekkarikylä and the University of Technology were built in the woods in the rural municipality of Espoo.
-Espoo gained town status in 1972 and has since then grown to become Finland's second largest city.
+Espoo gained the town status in 1972 and it has since grown to become Finland's second largest city.
 The campus of the University has expanded to include business incubators and a technology park.
-It has become one of Espoo's best known districts.
-Today, some 11,000 people work and 14,000 study in Otaniemi.
+The campus has become one of Espoo's best known districts.